 Despite all these shortcomings and the often clichéd prose style, one follows Slayer of Kamsa to the end simply for the consolation of seeing the god set the mortal world aright.
 For that is a primordial idea which continues to compel—the idea that simply because we so badly want it, either a superhuman or just a regular god will one day come down to influence the affairs of men.

 Anjum Hasan is the Books Editor at The Caravan.
-She is the author of the novels Neti, Neti (2009) and Lunatic in my Head (2007) as well as the book of poems Street on the Hill (2006).
+She is the author of the novels The Cosmopolitans (2015) Neti, Neti (2009) and Lunatic in my Head (2007) as well as the short fiction collection Difficult Pleasures (2012) and book of poems Street on the Hill (2006).
 Her reviews, short fiction, poetry and essays have appeared in various publications in India and abroad.